Bassmann/todotxt-average/README.md

 # todotxt-average
 Todotxt plugin to calculate average task duration

-It requires python3 and assumes that all done tasks ar in the `done.txt` file.
+It requires python3 and assumes that all done tasks are in the `done.txt` file.

 It will append to a file `average-report.txt` in the same directory as the `done.txt` file and add the date, the overall amount of done tasks and their average as well as the numbers for the last 7 days.